at Bramcote Rescue we feel very strongly about the way

 residents Abbey and Smokey's home.

-Wendy houses with attached runs, we like to see these, very
+Wendy houses with attached runs, very

 suitable for bunny houses, large enough to house two or three